Oswald Peraza Preview, Player Props: Yankees vs. Brewers

-Oswald Peraza -- hitting .250 in his past 10 games -- will be in action for the New York Yankees against the Milwaukee Brewers, with Wade Miley on the hill, on September 9 at 2:05 PM ET.
+Oswald Peraza -- batting .270 in his past 10 games -- will be in action for the New York Yankees versus the Milwaukee Brewers, with Corbin Burnes on the hill, on September 10 at 1:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Brewers.
+In his most recent game, he went 1-for-4 with an RBI against the Brewers.

 Oswald Peraza Game Info & Props vs. the Brewers